ndaysinaiK/ndaysinaiK/README.md

 🌱 I’m currently learning everything😊

-🏫 I am a Ph.D canditate majoring in computer science and engineering at Korea University.
+🏫 I am a Ph.D. candidate majoring in computer science and engineering at Korea University.

 🥅 2025 Goal: Focus 🙂

-⚡ Hobbies: Soccer, Workout, Movies,and maybe Coding 😉
+⚡ Hobbies: Soccer, Workouts, Movies, and maybe Coding 😉

 <a href="https://www.linkedin.com/in/sinai-nday-312195160/" target="_blank">Let's connect on LinkedIn</a>